fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 ![Third step for creating a crawler in AWS Glue which needs an IAM role.](/images/aws-athena/aws-glue-add-crawler-step-3.png)

-On step 3, we need to select the IAM role that the crawler will use to access the data in S3.
+In step 3, we need to select the IAM role that the crawler will use to access the data in S3.
 Select the "Choose an existing IAM role" option and then select the "AWSGlueServiceRole" role that we created earlier.
 Then, click "Next" to go to the next step.

 ![Fourth step for creating a crawler in AWS Glue which needs a database and a schedule.](/images/aws-athena/aws-glue-add-crawler-step-4.png)

-On step 4, we select the database we created earlier.
+In step 4, we select the database we created earlier.
 For the crawler schedule, make sure it's set to "On demand" as we will only want to run this once.
 We can leave all other options as their defaults.
 Click "Next" to go to the review step.

 Glance through the review sections to make sure everything looks correct.
 Then, click "Create crawler" to create the crawler.
 Once created, you'll be taken to the crawler's detail page.
 Click the "Run crawler" button to start a new run for the crawler.